iconicxs/relicxs-workers/docs/WORKERS-OVERVIEW.md

 ---

-## 🧩 Wave 2E-C — (Optional but useful) Small client helper for your Next.js app
+## 🧩 Optional: Small client helper for your Next.js app

 This isn’t for `relicxs-workers`, but for your **Next.js SaaS repo**.
 You don’t have to do it now, but here’s a nice clean adapter you can drop in.